Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Index.md

 # Overview

-*NOTICE: The perception randomization toolset is currently marked as experimental and will experience a number of updates in the near future.*
+*NOTE: The Perception package's randomization toolset is currently marked as experimental and is subject to change.*

 The randomization toolset simplifies randomizing aspects of generating synthetic data.
 It facilitates exposing parameters for randomization, offers samplers to pick random values from parameters, and provides scenarios to define a full randomization process.
 Each of these also allows for custom implementations to fit particular randomization needs.